Actively Recruiting

 - Age of 30 years or older

-- A single thyroid nodule with follicular neoplasm or suspicious for follicular neoplasm (Bethesda category IV)
+- A single thyroid nodule classified as Bethesda IV (follicular neoplasm or suspicious for follicular neoplasm)

 - Tumor size less than 2 cm in all dimensions

-- EU-TIRADS 3 or 4 classification on ultrasound imaging
+- EU-TIRADS 3 or 4 on ultrasound imaging examination

 You will not qualify if you...

-- Suspicion of spread of disease due to PET-positive lymph nodes, suspicious lymph nodes on ultrasound or CT scan, capsular invasion, irregular shape or margins, or extrathyroidal growth
+- Suspicion of disseminated disease due to PET-positive lymph nodes, suspicious lymph nodes by ultrasound or CT scan, capsular invasion, irregular tumor shape or margins, or extrathyroidal growth

-- Tumor located in a high-risk area of the thyroid capsule with extension toward vessels, recurrent laryngeal nerve, or trachea
+- Tumor located at a high-risk site near vessels, recurrent laryngeal nerve, or trachea with extracapsular extension

 - Previous thyroid surgery

-- Presence of hyperparathyroidism with ionized calcium above 1.32 mmol/L and PTH above 6 pmol/L
+- Concomitant hyperparathyroidism (ionized calcium > 1.32 mmol/L and PTH > 6 pmol/L)

 - Pregnancy